izelozhan/izelozhan/README.md

 ###

-<p align="left"> Currently advancing my backend skills in Java and SQL through Year Up United, I’m a self-taught developer passionate about turning ideas into intuitive, responsive web apps.
-Skilled in React, Angular, and TypeScript, I bring Figma designs to life with Tailwind, Bootstrap, and Angular Material—creating seamless, pixel-perfect interfaces that scale.
+<p align="left"> I’m currently learning Java and SQL through Year Up United to grow on the backend side.
+As a self-taught developer, I enjoy turning ideas into clean, user-friendly interfaces using React, Angular, and TypeScript.
+I bring Figma designs to life with Tailwind, Bootstrap, or Angular Material—always aiming for responsive and polished results.

  </p>